-o Russia can only project power in land war, concentrating on obtaining buffer zone s in their periphery.
-This explains why the Ukraine is so important to them.

-o Their naval power has always been flawed.
-Most of their territorial waters are icebound much of the year, with outlets so narrow they are easy to watch.
-The US could see every submarine or vessel leaving these frozen ports.

-o The Black Sea offers the only warm water ports available to the Russian fleet, which explains the seizure of the Crimea.
-However, it is also well known that the ships are in poor shape, as are the submarines (horrific accidents killing all on board in the recent past).
+- $\225$ Russia can only project power in land war, concentrating on obtaining buffer zone s in their periphery.
+This explains why the Ukraine is so important to them. - $\$ The naval power they have has always been flawed.
+Most of their territorial water s are ice bound much of the year, with outlets so narrow they are easy to watch.
+The US can see every submarine or vessel leaving these frozen ports. - \225 The Black Sea offers the only warm water ports available to the Russian fleet, which explains the seizure of the Crimea.
+However, it is also well known that Russia\222s ships are in poor shape, as are the submarines (horrific accidents killing all on board in the recent past).
 Russia cannot be a great naval power, as are Britain and the US.
-Even Japan trounced the Russians in 1906 at Port Arthur, a national humiliation.

-o Russian military training is brutal and their mandatory military service is as always corrupted by those with money to avoid it.
+Even Japan trounced the Russians in 1906 at Port Arthur, a national humiliation. - \225 Russian military training is brutal and their mandatory military service is as always corrupted by those with money to avoid it.
 Leo Tolstoy, the great 19th century writer and once military officer, wrote that the Russian officer corps could barely communicate with their ignorant recruits and they took their orders from a narrow upper crust of aristocratic senior officers.

 During World War I, although the recruits themselves were often brave, loyal, and obedient, when faced with the literate and modern armies, the Russian infantrymen were at an increasing disadvantage.
-"The trinity of Tsar, Church, country still had power to evoke unthinking courage; but defeat and drink, could rapidly rot devotion to the regiment's colours and icons."
+"The trinity of Tsar, Church, country still had power to evoke unthinking courage; but defeat and drink, could rapidly rot devotion to the regiment\222s colours and icons."
 (John Keegan, The First World War, p.
 141.)
-Although today's soldiers are literate, they did not do well in the Afghan war for much the same reasons as they faced during World War I, bad leadership.
+Although today\222s soldiers are literate, they did not do well in the Afghan war for much the same reasons as they faced during World War I, bad leadership.

-o Russia's old foe, Turkey, still controls the outlets of the Black Sea, which hampers egress of the Russian fleet and the Turkish fleet is far more modern and dwarfs the size of the Russian fleet.

-Russia's population has declined by half since 1950, whereas the Muslim populations of its neighbors is burgeoning.
+- $\225$ Russia $\222$ s old foe, Turkey, still controls the outlets of the Black Sea, which hampers egress of the Russian fleet and the Turkish fleet is far more modern and dwarfs the size of the Russian fleet. - $\225$ Russia $\222$ s population has declined by half since 1950, whereas the populations of its determined to be an international spoiler and bully, using hacking and disinformation to destabilize democratic governments.

+Central Asian Muslim subjects are burgeoning.
 This is a great threat to its future.
-Its main source of income, energy, is not enough to make a modern state thrive over the long haul.
-In addition, they make nothing that anyone wants.
-Putin's belligerance smacks of desperation.
+Its main source of income, petro-chemicals, is not enough to make a modern state thrive over the long haul.
+They make nothing that anyone wants to buy, but are

-675 words Dr. Laina Farhat-Holzman is a historian, lecturer, and author of God's Law or Man's Law.
+686 words Dr. Laina Farhat-Holzman is a historian, lecturer, and author of God's Law or Man's Law.
 You may contact her at Lfarhat102@aol.com or www.globalthink.net.